ok-nick/ubs/README.md

 ### How stable is this library?
 Sort of stable.
 While using this library, it's important to note that there is a possibility that the underlying API may change in the future.
 Therefore, it may not be advisable to depend on this library for critical code.
 However, the library does have a comprehensive continuous integration system that runs daily, catching potential issues early on.
 In the event that the API does change and `ubs` ceases to function properly, users are encouraged to report the issue so that it can be resolved.

+### What do you mean by real-time, it's so slow?
+Existing methods of fetching University at Buffalo class schedules operate **nightly** (if they even still exist).
+In contrast, `ubs` operates in real-time, fetching the latest and most up to date information.

 ### Does this library operate on private information?
 No, this library operates exclusively on public information that is readily accessible to anyone.
 There are no proprietary or confidential data sources involved.